x-square/data_analytics/24-04-advanced-data-analytics.md

 ### Project background

-TikTok’s data team is near the end of the claims classification project.
+TikTok's data team is near the end of the claims classification project.
 The following tasks are needed to complete the project:

 - Model building
 - Model evaluation